stembarb/DA--World-Cup-Data/README.md

+# Data Collection
-# Data Collection for 2018 FIFA World Cup Russia™ Prediction Project
+# 2018 FIFA World Cup Russia™ Prediction Project

 The goal of this notebook is to show how I collected data from the FIFA World Cup website.
 Data was collected using a web crawler, due to lack of API.